-At the start of the 20th century working class homes had two rooms downstairs.
+At the start of the 20th century working class homes in Britain had two rooms downstairs.
 The front room and the back room.
 The front room was kept for best and children were not allowed to play there.
 In the front room the family kept their best furniture and ornaments.
 The back room was the kitchen and it was where the family spent most of their time.
 Most families cooked on a coal-fired stove called a range, which also heated the room.

 This lifestyle changed in the early 20th century as gas cookers became common.
 They did not heat the room so people began to spend most of their time in the front room or living room, by the fire.
 Rising living standards meant it was possible to furnish all rooms properly not just one.
 During the 20th century ordinary people's furniture greatly improved in quality and design.

 In the 1920s and 1930s a new style of furniture and architecture was introduced.
 It was called Art Deco and it used geometric shapes instead of the flowing lines of the earlier Art Nouveau.
 The name art deco came from an exhibition held in Paris in 1925 called the Exposition Internationale des Arts Decoratifs.

 At the beginning of the 20th century only rich people could afford electric light.
 Other people used gas.
 Ordinary people did not have electric light until the 1920s and 1930s.

 In the early 20th century vacuum cleaners and washing machines were available but only rich people could afford them.
 They became more common in the 1930s, though they were still expensive.
 By 1959 about two thirds of British homes had a vacuum cleaner.
 However fridges and washing machines did not become really common till the 1960s.